Jokerlinisty/git-start/README.md

 # git-start
-git is easy and powerful!
+Git is Easy and powerful!
+This is another line